Terence Crawford: Personal life

 Crawford has two sisters, Latisha and Shawntay.
 He has been in a relationship with Alindra Person since the early 2000s.
 They first met in their hometown of Omaha, Nebraska, and have six children together.
 Crawford also has another child with another woman.

 Crawford reportedly boasts a large real estate portfolio consisting of over 100 properties in Missouri, Colorado, and Nebraska.
+As of 2025, he has earned more than $100 million in the ring, brings in at least $2 million annually from brand partnerships, and his real estate holdings are valued at over $20 million.

 During fight camps, he moves to his second house in Colorado Springs and trains at Triple Threat Gym.

 Just three days after defeating Ricky Burns to capture his first world title, Crawford was honored with the Key to the City of Omaha, Nebraska.
 The Omaha City Council also declared March 4, 2014, as Terence "Bud" Crawford Day.

 In August 2018, Larimore Avenue, where he grew up, was renamed Terence "Bud" Crawford Street.
 Crawford still resides in Omaha along with his family, where he is a celebrated figure.

 In May 2025, the University of Nebraska Omaha invited Crawford to be the keynote speaker at the commencement ceremony for graduating students.
 After delivering his speech, he was honored with the inaugural Spirit of the Maverick award.

 Business partnerships

 In May 2017, Crawford signed a deal with sports equipment brand Everlast.
+In April 2019, he partnered with premium hemp CBD brand Populum, serving as an advocate for the use of CBD among boxers.

 After being sponsored by Prime Hydration for his July fight with Errol Spence Jr., Crawford formalized a partnership deal with the company in November 2023.

 In 2024, Crawford signed a 10-year licensing agreement for the boxing video game Undisputed, a deal that includes equity ownership and a share of the franchise.

 In 2025, Crawford entered into a partnership with Crown Coins Casino to serve as its brand ambassador.
 As part of the collaboration, Crown Coins sponsored Crawford and launched themed slot games featuring his likeness.

 In popular culture

 Crawford was a featured cover athlete on The Ring magazine's September 2015, January 2019, May 2019, and November 2025 issues.

 Crawford was featured in the Creed film franchise, appearing in Creed III in 2023.
 In October 2025, Undisputed released a "Championship Edition" of its video game featuring Crawford on the cover.
 In November 2025, Crawford was featured by Haute Living, modeling some expensive Ulysse Nardin watches.

 After winning the undisputed welterweight championship in 2023, the city of Omaha held a parade in Crawford's honor, drawing thousands of supporters.
 The city held a second parade on September 27, 2025, following his victory over Canelo Álvarez to become the undisputed super middleweight champion; the celebration drew roughly 100,000 supporters, and Mayor John Ewing Jr. presented Crawford with another key to the city.

+In Google's list of top trending searches for 2025, Crawford ranked as the most-searched athlete of the year.